Estimated reading time: 10 minutes

 Solar panels are difficult and expensive to recycle since their different components have to be separated.

-In Europe, the requirement to recycle has created a market for panel recyclers, and a more unified push for the recycling process in the US will naturally create jobs and solutions that will help deal with recycling issues as the majority of panels reach the end of their lifespans.
+In Europe, the requirement to recycle has created a market for panel recyclers, and a more unified push for the recycling process in the US will naturally create jobs and solutions that will help deal with recycling issues as more panels reach the end of their lifespans.

 The Environmental Pitfalls of the Solar Manufacturing Process